 - Existing creosote buildup.
 If creosote is already lining a chimney or flue it can be affecting the draft as a result of a smaller diameter opening.
 Air may get trapped or lose velocity as it rises leading to further creosote being deposited.

 One of the main causes of creosote buildup is a poorly burning fire due to a problem with either the air supply to the fire or a problem with the wood.

 An issue with either of these can lead to incomplete combustion of the wood, where a struggling fire can release more creosote than usual.

 If the wood hasn’t been properly seasoned, and therefore still too high in moisture content, then it can be harder for a fire to properly combust the wood.
-While is a fire is having to burn off excess moisture in wet wood incomplete combustion of the wood can lead to increased creosote production.
+While a fire is having to burn off excess moisture in wet wood, incomplete combustion of the wood can lead to increased creosote production.

 For more information about wet firewood and why you shouldn’t burn it see one of our other articles here.